jina-ai/docs/chapters/tutorials/index.rst

 The very first concept you'll see in Jina is a `Flow`.
 You can see `here <https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Flow.md>`_ a more formal introduction of what it is, but for now, think of the `Flow` as a manager in Jina, it takes care of the all the tasks that will run on your application and each `Flow` object will take care of one real-world task.

 To create a `Flow` you only need to import it from Jina.
-So open your favorite IDE and let's start writing our code:
+So open your favorite IDE, create a `app.py` file and let's start writing our code:

 .. code-block:: python